United Way of the Plains says organizations must collaborate to effectively combat homelessness

 Schnieders says it’s been a hard task as homelessness has increased.

-He says the different entities need to work together rather than individually in order to make a lasting impact.
+He says the different entities need to work together rather than individually to make a lasting impact.

 Their goal is to make it to functional zero, which is more people exiting homelessness than entering.

 Sam Schrepel utilized the programs and organizations and overcame homelessness.
-She says people experiencing homelessness need assistance.
+However, she says people experiencing homelessness need assistance.

 “Because I had rapid rehousing and now I’m on Section 8, I’m very grateful I never had to sleep on the street,” Schrepel said.